-Smart TVs are actually a decent idea.
+Smart TVs are actually a decent idea, in theory.
 The problem isn’t that the idea of a smart TV is stupid, the problem is that the smart TVs themselves are stupid — or, at least, not very smart.

 Smart TVs in Theory